 December 30th: Buried cars in the Wildcat lot | Photo: Rocko Menzyk

-An atmospheric river dropped 37 inches of snow from 4.73 inches of water, 12.8% density snow that resembles the maritime snowfall of the Sierras or Cascade Ranges.
+As we approached the final days of 2022, an atmospheric river event dropped 37 inches of snow from 4.73 inches of water, 12.8% density snow that resembles the maritime snowfall of the Sierras or Cascade Ranges.
 It was a wet and wild end to 2022.

-It was the third-snowiest December in the past 43 years—eclipsing the 143.5 inches of snow in DeepCember 2021—and tied for the seventh-snowiest single month in the past 42-plus season.
+December 2022 was the third-snowiest December in the past 43 years—eclipsing the 143.5 inches of snow in DeepCember 2021.

-The storm train barreled full steam as we kicked off the new year.
+The storm train barreled full steam ahead as we kicked off the new year.
 In fact, the New Year’s Eve storm delivered so much snow, water and wind, that Alta Ski Area and Highway 210 were unable to open on New Year’s Day.
-The Utah Department of Transportation's avalanche mitigation work yielded some impressive slides in Little Cottonwood Canyon.
 The Town of Alta celebrated the New Year with a full-day Interlodge, as lodge guests, residents and Alta employees were unable to go outside due to the threat of avalanches.
+The Utah Department of Transportation's (UDOT) avalanche mitigation work yielded some impressive slides in Little Cottonwood Canyon.

 January 3rd & 4th: Katie Hitchcock and a Town of Alta building both get buried | Photos: Chloe Jimenez